triton-inference-server/pytriton/docs/deploying_models.md

-The following section provide more details about possible options of configuring the [Triton Inference Server](https://github.com/triton-inference-server/server), configuring model for loading in Triton and deploying the solution in Docker container or clusters.
+The following section provide more details about possible options of configuring the [Triton Inference Server](https://github.com/triton-inference-server/server), configuring the model for loading in Triton and deploying the solution in Docker containers or clusters.

 ## Examples